Out of hours crime solicitor - Call: 020 8660 3383

 Process of Issuing and company law issues

-• Drafting Class Rights - the specific rights and limitations attached to each share class must be defined such as voting rights (full, limited, none), dividend rights (priority, fixed dividend, participation in residual profits), liquidation preferences (priority in repayment of capital), conversion rights (option to convert to another class of shares) and redemption rights (company's right to buy back the shares)
+• Drafting Class Rights - the specific rights and limitations attached to each share class need to be considered and defined, such as voting rights (full, limited, none), dividend rights (priority, fixed dividend, participation in residual profits), liquidation preferences (priority in repayment of capital), conversion rights (option to convert to another class of shares) and redemption rights (company's right to buy back the shares)

-• Board approval - the board of directors must approve the creation and issuance of preference shares.
+• Board approval - the board of directors must approve the creation and issue of preference shares.

 • Shareholder and/or articles of association approval - depending on the company's articles of association, shareholder approval may be required.
 If the articles require approval, a general meeting must be convened, and a special resolution passed by a majority of shareholders present and voting in person or by proxy.

-• Filing with Companies House - the company must file the necessary documents with Companies House to formalise the share issuance.
+• Filing with Companies House - the company must file the necessary documents with Companies House to formalise the issue of preference shares.

 • Redemption and conversion - Some preference shares may have redemption or conversion rights, adding further layers of legal complexity.